CONGRESSWOMAN ELISE STEFANIK

 After spending nearly three decades practicing medicine in North Texas I have served the constituents of the 26th District since 2003 in the United States House of Representatives.

-As a Member of Congress representing one of the fastest growing areas of the country, transportation is also a top priority.
+As a member of Congress representing one of the fastest-growing areas of the country, transportation is also a top priority.
 In 2005, I successfully amended the Highway Bill to include development credits, design-build, and environmental streamlining.
 During my time on Capitol Hill, I have worked to build, maintain, and improve the safety of our roads, bridges, air service, and transit in the North Texas region.

 I received my M.D. from the University of Texas Medical School in Houston, and completed my residency programs at Parkland Hospital in Dallas.
-I also received a master’s degree in Medical Management from the University of Texas at Dallas, and in May of 2009 was awarded an honorary Doctorate of Public Service from the University of North Texas Health Sciences Center.
+I also received a master’s degree in Medical Management from the University of Texas at Dallas, and in May 2009 was awarded an honorary Doctorate of Public Service from the University of North Texas Health Sciences Center.